jzohren/crispr-miseq/README.md

 ## Prerequisites

-This pipeline utilises BWA (http://bio-bwa.sourceforge.net/) to map short paired-end amplicon data to a genome sequence.
-After postprocessing with samtools (http://samtools.sourceforge.net/), the data is further analysed using the CrispRVariants R package (https://bioconductor.org/packages/release/bioc/html/CrispRVariants.html).
+This pipeline utilises [BWA](http://bio-bwa.sourceforge.net/) to map short paired-end amplicon data to a genome sequence.
+After postprocessing with [samtools](http://samtools.sourceforge.net/), the data is further analysed using the [CrispRVariants](https://bioconductor.org/packages/release/bioc/html/CrispRVariants.html) R package .
 In addition to CrispRVariants, the following R packages need to be installed:

 * rtracklayer
 * Biostrings